 Dr. Don Middleton, Professor of Family Medicine at the University of Pittsburgh School of Medicine, discusses missed opportunities as a major reason for low vaccination rates.

-This building block contains a flyer that explains common vaccine preventable diseases.
+This resource contains a flyer that explains common vaccine preventable diseases.
 Feel free to reproduce and use in your office to educate patients.

-This flyer from the National Foundation for Infectious Diseases (NFID) is available for you to print off and hang up around your health care practi
+This flyer from the National Foundation for Infectious Diseases (NFID) is available for you to print off and hang up around your health care practices to inform patients about need vaccinations.

-This building block contains a flier from the National Foundation for Infectious Diseases.
+This resource provides a flier from the National Foundation for Infectious Diseases.
 It outlines 5 steps that will help your staff increase your practice's HPV vaccination rates.

 IAC provides patient friendly, easy-to-read handouts to help patients understand the vaccines they may need to obtain.
 Post these handouts or provide to patients to help educate and promote vaccination prior to being seen by the doctor.

-IAC and Vaccine Information.org have a number of "Unprotected People" reports that bring the message of the importance of getting vaccinat
+IAC and Vaccine Information.org have a number of "Unprotected People" reports that bring the message of the importance of getting vaccinated home, making it personal.

 CDC and IAC expert resources on pneumococcal vaccination.

-We have provided you with a suggested agenda for you to use in your Post-Season Debrief staff meeting, which is provided as a resource link on the
+We have provided a suggested agenda for you to use in your Post-Season Debrief staff meeting, which is provided as a resource link on the right.

-This questionnaire will help you assess what strategies for increasing adult vaccination your practice is currently using or might adopt.
+This questionnaire will help you assess what strategies for increasing adult vaccination your practice is currently using and what strategies you might adopt.

-This building block contains some easy-to-use and helpful links about immunizations for Medical Assistants provided by MARTI-US (Medical Assistants Resources and Training on Immunization.
+This resources provides some easy-to-use and helpful links about immunizations for Medical Assistants provided by MARTI-US (Medical Assistants Resources and Training on Immunization.

 The CDC provides information on the High-Dose seasonal flu vaccine recommended for patients aged 65 years and older.

 Tracking immunizations is an important HEDIS measure as well as an essential element of practice change.
-This resource tip comes from a Practice M
+This resource tip comes from a Practice Manager with two large practices, working to increase adolescent vaccination rates using the 4 Pillars™ Transformation Program.

-Immunization Action Coalition (IAC) provides screening checklists to help practitioners assess contraindications to flu vaccine and vaccine in gene
+Immunization Action Coalition (IAC) provides screening checklists to help practitioners assess contraindications to flu vaccine and vaccine in general.

-This kick-off packet contains fliers that briefly describe how the 4 Pillars™ Immunization Toolkit will increase your practice's immunization rates, which can be distributed to staff.
+This kick-off packet contains fliers that briefly describe how the 4 Pillars™ Transformation Program will increase your practice's immunization rates, which can be distributed to staff.

 Flu, Tdap, PCV, Zoster